This post was most recently updated on December 13th, 2020

 Cyprus is filled with agents.
 Your own people will fool you to make money.

 A so-called friend of mine was there in Cyprus.
-She told me that I can earn a lot of money in Cyprus + do my study.
+She told me that I could earn a lot of money in Cyprus + do my study.

 I expected to earn at least 800 Euros a month while continuing my classes.